ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

 #### Overview

 The core of the Minitwit application is written in Go.
 It is split into a frontend system that responds to HTTP requests coming in on destination port 8080 and a backend API that responds to HTTP requests received on port 8081.
 The frontend system responds to client GET requests with properly formatted HTML responses and is what users would interact with when they visit our website.
 The backend system responds only with raw JSON and is what the simulator interacts with.
 The two systems share a PostgreSQL database that stores user information, user following relationships, messages and the 'latest' value.
 The systems interface with the database through the ORM library GORM instead of through raw SQL queries.
+The systems are instrumented with Prometheus metrics which allows us to monitor them using Grafana.

-The systems are setup with Prometheus metrics which allows us to monitor them using Grafana. *(Write about logging)*
+The whole system is deployed to three nodes on DigitalOcean.
+One node acts as a manager and load balancer and the other two are replicated worker nodes.
+The nodes are managed with Docker Swarm.
+The runtime environment of the worker nodes are Docker containers running Ubuntu v.
+20.4.

 #### Dependencies